Vertex links and the Grushko decomposition: Whitehead graphs and separability

 \begin{defn}[\cite{whitehead}] The \emph{Whitehead graph} $\Gamma_{F_n,B}(W)$ is the graph with $2n$ vertices labelled $\{b_1^{\pm}, \cdots, b_n^{\pm}\}$ and an edge between two vertices $b_i^+$ (respectively, $b_i^-$) and $b_j^+$ ($b_i^-$) for every arc coming from $W$ between the corresponding discs $d_i^+$ ($d_i^-$) and $d_j^+$ ($d_j^-$) in the cut up handlebody. \end{defn}

 \cref{fig_whitehead_graph_example} illustrates an example when $n=2$, $B = \{b_1,b_2\}$ and $W = \{b_1b_2b_1\}$.

 Recall that if $Y$ is a topological space, then a \emph{cut point} $y \in Y$ is a point such that $Y \setminus \{y\}$ is not connected.
 There is a well-known result about the separability of $W$. \begin{prop}[\cite{whitehead}] If $W$ is separable, then for any basis $B$, the Whitehead graph $\Gamma_{F_n,B}(W)$ is either disconnected, or has a cut vertex. \end{prop} More details can be found in \cite{stallings_whitehead_graphs}.
+We will re-prove \cref{prop_stallings_separability} above using tubular graphs of graphs.
 Stallings constructs his algorithm to detect separability by choosing a Whitehead automorphism whenever there is a cut vertex in a Whitehead graph.
 Our strategy is to use the machinery of \cref{thm_ends_main} when a Whitehead graph contains a cut vertex.
-We will first re-prove \cref{prop_stallings_separability} above using tubular graphs of graphs.